UniOfGreenwich/ELEE1147_Exercises/src/UnionsAndStructs/UnionsAndStructs.md

 # Lab 7: Unions and Structs

- - You need to open a new Visual Studio C++ Console Application, give it a meaningful name.
+ - You need to open a new Visual Studio Code, give it a meaningful name.
- - Remember to modify the file extension to `projectName.c` from `projectName.cpp`
+ - Create a new file called `unionsandstructs.exe`
- - Ensure the `projectName.c` file has the following structure:
+ - modify the contents to look like this:
  - ```c
    #include <stdio.h>